2000s: Popular culture

 By the early 2000s, DVDs had begun to eclipse the use of videotapes, which in some regards were still somewhat prevalent.

-With the advancements and rise in computer technologies, computer-animated films like Shrek, Monsters, Inc., Finding Nemo, The Incredibles, Madagascar, Ratatouille, Kung Fu Panda, and Bolt were produced by DreamWorks Animation, and Disney-Pixar took over the declining traditionally animated movie industry.
+With the advancements and rise in computer technologies, computer-animated films like Shrek, Monsters, Inc., Finding Nemo, The Incredibles, Madagascar, Ratatouille, Kung Fu Panda, WALL-E, and Up were produced by DreamWorks Animation, and Disney-Pixar took over the declining traditionally animated movie industry.

 Flip phones (such as the Motorola Razr V3i pictured here) and keyboard phones were commonplace throughout the 2000s, like BlackBerry and Motorola phones.
 By the very late 2000s and mostly 2010s, bar-shaped full-touchscreen smartphones had replaced flip-phones and keyboard phones.

 Over 250 million Nokia 1100s were sold since its launch in late 2003 up through 2009, making it the world's best-selling mobile phone and the best-selling consumer electronics device in the world at the time.
 Home telephones such as Landlines and Cordless telephones were also used in the 2000s.

 Comedian Dave Chappelle rose to fame during the mid-2000s with his satirical sketch show Chappelle's Show (2003–2006).
 Other popular comedy shows during the mid-2000s included The Bernie Mac Show and Everybody Hates Chris.

 Wings haircuts and cardigan sweaters were popular during the mid-to-late part of the 2000s (and into the early 2010s), modeled here by singer Justin Bieber in 2009.

 Low-rise jeans and crop-tops were popular and worn by women in the 2000s, as shown here by pop star Britney Spears in 2003.